 handling may reduce the life of the lamp.The TV must be unplugged from the outlet before removal of the

 are completely finished.

-nut and washer from the lead at the top of the lamp and remove the screw on the
+at the top of the lamp and remove the screw to release the second lead on the

 leads on the new lamp by screwing the nut and washer in place to secure the

 first lead on the top of the lamp.The post on the top of the lamp is very fragile.
 DO NOT OVER TIGHTEN AND USE CARE OR DAMAGE MAY OCCUR.
 Companies will not warranty installation damage.
 The

 second lead will screw in place on the metal tab on the side of the lamp.IMPORTANT:Please secure the metal tab on the lamp with